mat/besticon/Readme.markdown

 Binaries for some operating systems can be downloaded from <https://github.com/mat/besticon/releases/latest>

-Even more binaries are available from the excellent GoBuilder community site <https://gobuilder.me/github.com/mat/besticon/besticon/iconserver>

 ### Build your own

 If you have Go 1.7 installed on your system you can use `go get` to fetch the source code and build the server: